Taking horses abroad if there’s no Brexit deal

 In the UK, equine ID documents (passports) are produced by passport issuing organizations (PIOs), which can include breed societies.
 Applications for ITAHC Certificate are made to the Animal and Plant Health Agency (APHA) and the certificate is then completed by an authorized Official Veterinarian (OV).
 OVs also produce the veterinary attestation, where required.
 APHA provides this service in England, Scotland and Wales.
 In Northern Ireland the Department of Agriculture, Environment & Rural Affairs’ Veterinary Service is responsible.
 This would continue to be the case in a ‘no deal’ scenario, with the changes outlined in this technical notice accommodated for.

-If the UK leaves the EU in March 2019 with no deal in place, the UK would be treated as a ‘third country’ and therefore any movement of equines to countries within the EU would be subject to EU third country rules.
+If the UK leaves the EU with no deal in place, the UK would be treated as a ‘third country’ and therefore any movement of equines to countries within the EU would be subject to EU third country rules.
 In order to travel from the UK as a listed third country, a horse or other equine would need an appropriate ID document and appropriate health documentation.

 Discussions are underway with the European Commission to allow the UK to become a listed third country on the day we leave the EU.
 However, to allow effective contingency planning, in the event that the UK is not a listed country equine movement to the EU could not take place.
 We are confident however, that the UK meets the animal health requirements to secure listing, as other countries such as Australia and New Zealand have done.